 The donation will help provide pocket money to about 10,000 students from low-income families the SPMF supports each year.

-The Our Place In The World project was organised by Hope Initiative Alliance, arts@work, Far East Organization and Far East Plaza.
+The Our Place In The World project was organised by Hope Initiative Alliance, [email protected], Far East Organization and Far East Plaza.
 It raised more than $1.7 million for 13 charities chosen by Mr Tan, with the donors able to name the beneficiaries of their donations.

 Mr Lau's beneficiary was Care Corner, which supports disadvantaged and low-income families through family service centres.
 It was his way to help tackle inequality in Singapore.